 - You will have probably to manually start the drain/spin cycle yourself, though this will typically only take 15 minutes to complete.

-So, the hotter the wash the higher the likely benefit of running overnight, and timing the delay so that the wash will finish just before you get up (but starts well before 7am) will probably avoid creasing too.
+So, the hotter the wash the higher the likely benefit of running overnight.
+Timing the delay so that the wash will finish just before you get up (but starts well before 7am) will probably avoid creasing too.